Skip to main content

 Urgent needs include:

-• protection of civilians in line with international humanitarian law – including rapid, unhindered, and safe access of humanitarian aid at the scale needed into Gaza Strip as to be able to reach the people in need
+• protection of civilians in line with international humanitarian law, including rapid, unhindered, and safe access of humanitarian aid

-• water and fuel, which is needed to run generators of hospitals and desalinate water
+• fuel to run generators of hospitals and desalinate water

 • health services